-The \$6.9 billion spent on MWRA's modernization efforts has relied heavily on debt financing.
-Total debt as of June 2007 reached \$5.6 billion consisting of senior and subordinated debt in addition to tax-exempt commercial paper.
+The \$6.9 billion spent on MWRA's modernization efforts to date, has relied heavily on debt financing.
+Total debt as of June 2008 reached \$5.7 billion consisting of senior and subordinated debt in addition to tax-exempt commercial paper.
 The Authority is significantly leveraged with long-term debt representing 70.5% of total assets, but the stability and predictability of operating cashflows can support a leveraged capital structure.
-The MWRA enjoys strong unenhanced debt ratings of Aa2, AA, and AA from Moody's, S&P, and Fitch, respectively.
+The MWRA enjoys strong unenhanced senior debt ratings of Aa2, AA, and AA from Moody's, S&P, and Fitch, respectively.

-The Authority's debt service obligation as a percent of total expenses has increased steadily 36% in 1990 to 57% in the Final FY08 Current Expense Budget.
+The Authority's debt service obligation as a percent of total expenses has increased from 36% in 1990 to 56% in the Final FY09 Current Expense Budget.
 Much of this debt service is for completed projects.
 MWRA's capital spending, from its inception, has been dominated by court-mandated projects, which in total have accounted for 80% of capital spending to date.